 Member subaculture introduces PledgeBank to raise money and awareness for BeWelcome.

 The 3rd General Assembly is held in Grimbergen (near Brussels), Belgium.

 Groups are introduced on BW which boosts the forum participation.

-The 4th General Assembly is held online in Rennes, France, where BeVolunteer has its official seat.
+The 4th General Assembly is held in Rennes, France, where Bevolunteer is registered.

 Another meet-up for BW volunteers in Antwerp, Belgium.

 An interview with the Executive (Thomas Goorden), is produced and published.

 The forum and the wiki of the BeVolunteer website get moved to the BeWelcome website.
 Volunteering can now be organized within the bewelcome.org platform by using the groups and the wiki. bevolunteer.org now forwards to the BW website.

 The 5th General Assembly is held in Grimbergen, Belgium.

 Seek the Duck is a BW event in Toulouse, people from all around France and even from other countries gather in Toulouse for 5 days.
 A lot of common activities are organized like wine tasting, picnics, hiking and much more.